 Divorcing spouses must find a way to split their jointly owned property.
 The courts will divide assets equitably, but equitable distribution will mean different things for different people.
 For high-asset couples, this determination can be even more complex.

 As such, it is crucial to work with a Miramar high-asset divorce lawyer for help with the valuation and division of property.
-A skilled attorney could inform you of your legal rights and advocate for your interests throughout the marriage dissolution process.
+A seasoned divorce attorney could inform you of your legal rights and advocate for your interests throughout the marriage dissolution process.

 If one or both of the parties entered the marriage with significant wealth, some of that property might not be considered marital for the purposes of divorce law.
 Inheritance and gifts are other forms of property that may be solely owned by one person.
 Property that a person owns prior to their marriage will belong to that individual alone unless they commingle the asset with marital property.
 However, the growth or appreciation of any nonmarital asset may accrue maritally, unless you proscribe this in a prenuptial agreement.